 The targets, which are 5-year averages, represent the performance outcomes anticipated for one year into the future.
 Once the targets are established they are reported to each of our state DOT partners.38 The TPB also monitors the performance outcomes for each measure and reports the results to our state DOTs each year.
-This ongoing process of establishing safety targets and monitoring performance has been an important factor in the TPB's decision to adopt a regional roadway safety Program (see Chapter 6).
+This ongoing process of establishing safety targets and monitoring performance has been an important factor in the TPB's decision to adopt a regional roadway safety policy and also establish and fund the Regional Roadway Safety Program (see Chapter 6).